 The Local Development Programme is part of the EEA and Norway Grants in Croatia.
 Its objective is to foster economic and social cohesion in Croatia by equalising education opportunities.
 The programme aims to upgrade material and human resources in primary education.
 Particular attention is given to improving skills and competences of children and teachers and other professionals in natural sciences, ICT and entrepreneurship.
 Promotion of inclusive education as well as of values of active citizenship are other integral parts of the programme.

-Building partnership between likeminded organizations from Croatia and Norway is deeply rooted in all our programmes, and Local Development is not an exemption.
+Establishing partnership between likeminded organizations from Croatia and Norway is deeply rooted in all our programmes, and Local Development is no exemption.
 Partnership with organisations from donor countries, including Norway, is additionally stimulated during the evaluation of proposals.
 To assist in identification of partners a matchmaking event was organised.

-All activities in the programme are organised in partnership with Norwegian Agency for International Cooperation and Quality Enhancement in Higher Education (DIKU).
+All activities in the programme are organised in partnership with Donor Programme Partner: Norwegian Agency for International Cooperation and Quality Enhancement in Higher Education (DIKU).
 DIKU is also tasked with facilitating contacts with Norwegian organisations.
-Visit their webpages and learn how and why you should seek a Norwegian partner.

 The objective: promotion of equal educational opportunities and development of skills that are matching the labour market needs among primary schools' staff and pupils.
 The projects must focus on one of priority areas (STEM, ICT, entrepreneurship, active citizenship and inclusive education).
 Special attention is given to projects in underserved areas.